verhas/BLOG/exception_no_stack/ARTICLE.md

 A lucrative approach could be to pass this information along with the other parameters so that when an exception happens the code can insert this information into the exception.
 I do not recommend that approach.
 If you look at the source codes I published on GitHub you may find examples of this practice.
 I am not proud of them, and I am sorry.
 Generally, I recommend that the exception handling should not interfere with the main data flow of the application.
 It has to be separated as it is a separate concern.

 The solution is to handle the exception on several levels, on each level adding the information, which is available at the actual level.
-To do that we modify the classes `FileWtfCounter` and `ProjectWftCounter`.
+To do that we modify the classes `FileWtfCounter` and `ProjectWtfCounter`.

-The code of `ProjectWftCounter` becomes the following:
+The code of `ProjectWtfCounter` becomes the following:

 <!-- snip FileWtfCounter_v2 skip="do"-->
 ```java